 Preservationists and neighbors are fighting a Chelsea homeowner’s plan to demolish and expand the back of a nearly $8 million rowhouse, saying that such a move would ruin the uniform look and character of a prized group of homes built around 1840.
 Read more.

-Please help us celebrate 10 years of success by contributing to our operating fund.
+Please help us celebrate our success by contributing to our operating fund.
 No amount is too small, no amount too large.

 Save Chelsea News